Affirming the Consequent

 Therefore, not-p.

-Affirming the antecedent of a conditional and concluding its consequent is a validating form of argument, usually called "modus ponens" in propositional logic.
-It is possible that a source of the fallacy is confusion of the Form of affirming the consequent with the similar, validating form for modus ponens―see the Similar Validating Forms, above.
+Affirming the antecedent of a conditional and concluding its consequent is a validating form of argument, usually called "modus ponens" in propositional logic―see the Similar Validating Forms, above.
+A possible source of the fallacy is confusion of the form of affirming the consequent with the similar, validating form of modus ponens.
 Another validating form is modus tollens―shown above―which is similar to the fallacy except that the consequent is denied instead of affirmed, and the conclusion is the denial of the antecedent rather than its affirmation.

-Also, suppose that I have logic class on Tuesday and Thursday.
-Then, it would be true that if today is Tuesday, then I have logic class.
-Now, suppose that I do have logic class today.
-It would be fallacious to conclude that today is Tuesday from these two facts alone, since it could just as well be Thursday.2
+Also, suppose that I arrive in Belgium on Tuesday but don't leave until Friday.
+Then, it would be true that if today is Tuesday, then this must be Belgium.
+Now, suppose that I am in Belgium today.
+It would be fallacious to conclude that today is Tuesday from these two facts alone, since it could just as well be Wednesday or Thursday.
+Thus, affirming the consequent is fallacious.

 Exception: